andrecastropaiva/andrecastropaiva.github.io/README.md

 <strong>Junior Web Developer</strong> from the United Kingdom.
 I am self-taught and currently enrolled in a Web Development Bootcamp at Bath Spa University.
 <ul>
 <li>💞️ I’m looking to collaborate on open source projects.</li>
-<li>⚡️ Technology, Football, NBA, travelling and hiking are my passions.</li>
+<li>⚡️ Tech, Programming, Football, Sports, travelling and hiking are my passions.</li>
 <li>🐦 You can reach me at @andreca5tro</li>
 <li>👨🏻‍💻 Happy Coding!</li>
 </ul>